mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 The scope of this document is limited to carrying RTP over QUIC.
 It does not attempt to enhance QUIC for real-time media or define a replacement or evolution of RTP.
-Such new media transport protocols may be covered elsewhere, e.g., in the MOQ WG.
+Work to map other media transport protocols is under way elsewhere in the IETF.

 Protocols for negotiating connection setup and the associated parameters are defined separately, e.g., in {{?I-D.draft-dawkins-avtcore-sdp-rtp-quic}}.